 In addition, they provide opportunities to extend your experience through their affiliate newbies pages.
 You will find a lot of useful tips on how to start an affiliate company, find your niche, study the market, find marketing ideas, and more.

 Don’t try to reinvent the wheel.
-Save time and money by relying on other’s experience and tips.
+Save time and money by relying on others’ experiences and tips.

 You can also list your affiliate program and invite affiliates to join.
 Chances are, however, that you won’t find a massive volume of affiliates through these directories because it’s necessary to establish relationships first.
 Still, you can use them to direct prospective partners to your affiliate program.